Get the newsletter.

 What can you serve with this roasted artichoke casserole?

-Any lemony chicken dish would make a great main to accompany this Italian stuffed artichoke casserole.
+Any lemony chicken dish would make a great main to accompany this Italian artichoke casserole recipe.
 Lemon and artichoke go very well together, and are natural flavor complements.

 Italian Artichoke Casserole Wine Pairings